tomijoha/menuSlack/README.md

 MenuSlack is HTTP Web Service API which collects lunch menus from Vallila area in Helsinki.

+Problem: Way too often the lunch time is starting but nobydy knows where the heck should we go eat?
+Insight: Easy and quick way to check menus in one view

 Uses JAX-WS Java web service libraries and JSoup HTML parser libraries

 ## Getting Started